mlfoundations/dclm/README.md

 3. **Set up your environment**:
     DCLM uses AWS for storage and possible as a compute backend, and ray for distributed processing.
     Ensure you have the necessary environment variables and configurations for AWS and Ray clusters.

     We recommend the use of Python 3.10 with DCLM.

-## Exp Data
+## Workflow Overview and Exp Data

+At a high-level, the DCLM workflow consists of five main steps: (1) raw source selection; (2) data processing; (3) tokenization and shuffling; (4) model training; (5) model evaluation.
+To help keep track of and run experiments, this repository uses the [exp_data](``exp_data``) folder to log a record of the inputs and outputs of these steps (e.g., datasets created, models trained, and evaluations finished).
+Each record is called a "reference JSON" and can be thought of as an ID card for a particular input or output asset.
+Overall, there are four categories of reference JSONs:

+- **Untokenized Datasets:** these refer to datasets in their raw text form which can either be the inputs or outputs of data processing ([exp_data/datasets/raw_sources](exp_data/datasets/raw_sources) and [exp_data/datasets/untokenized](exp_data/datasets/untokenized)).
+- **Tokenized Datasets:** these refer to tokenized datasets generated by the tokenize-shuffle, which can be thought of as the step that "compiles" a curated dataset in preparation for traning ([exp_data/datasets/tokenized](exp_data/datasets/tokenized)).
+- **Models:** these refer to models generated by the training step ([exp_data/models](exp_data/models))
+- **Evaluations:** these store the evaluation results for a specific model ([exp_data/evaluations](exp_data/evaluations)).

+For steps after raw source selection, most of our scripts require you to specify the correct input reference JSON(s) and a JSON for the output is generated automatically via Python-based code.
+By default, generated reference JSONs will also contain relevant pointers to the inputs that resulted in the referenced asset (e.g. a model JSON will contain a pointer to the tokenized dataset that was used to train it).
+Specifically reference JSONs are used as follows:

+  1. **Data processing** and **Tokenize-Shuffle** both take in a relative path to an untokenized dataset JSON to detect where the input dataset is stored.
+Using our ray-based implementations will generate untokenized and tokenized dataset JSONs respectively.
+  2. **Training** takes in a relative path to a tokenized dataset JSON to detect the location of the dataset and its corresponding manifest file.
+A model JSON will be generated.
+  3. **Evaluation** can take the uuid of a model to automatically populate most of the evaluation script's arguments.
+An evaluation JSON will be generated.

-This repository contains the exp_data folder to help keep track of and help run experiments. exp_data gives a record of the datasets created, models trained, and evaluations finished.
-Python based code automatically generates json files after tokenize shuffle, training, and evaluation.
-If needed, you can manually create a json by copying the format of one of the existing files and modifying the relevant fields.
-It is key to change the uuid (use python uuid to generate) because that is the unique identifier the code uses to identify each json.
-Paths in the json may be local as long as they are accessible when the json is used.
+ If needed (e.g., when setting up a new raw source or when using your own code for data processing), you can manually create a JSON by copying the format of one of the existing files and modifying the relevant fields.
+When doing so, it is key to generate a new uuid (i.e., ``python -c "import uuid; print(uuid.uuid4().__str__())"``) to replace the existing one because that is the unique identifier the code uses to identify each JSON.
+Paths in the JSON may be local as long as they are accessible when the json is used.

-The jsons get used in the following way:
-  1. Training takes in a relative path to the tokenized dataset's json to detect the data location and the manifest file.
-  2. Evaluation can take the uuid of a model to automatically populate most of the evaluation script's arguments.

-## Selecting Raw Sources
+## (1) Selecting Raw Sources
 If you are creating a new source:

 - Ensure your data is stored in JSONL format (ideally compressed with zstandard).